soasrsamh/anomaly_detection/README.md

 # Passes the test:
 While run.sh and run_tests.sh work fine on my computer using Cygwin.
-Screenshot of "1 of 1 tests passed" is below.
+Screenshot of "1 of 1 tests passed" is below, though I'm a little worried about whatever the "diff:" line means.

 <img src="./images/PassesTheTest.JPG" width="2000">